Investigation of the scale dependence in the MSR and $\overline{\textrm{MS}}$ top quark mass schemes for the $\mathrm{t}\overline{\mathrm{t}}$ invariant mass differential cross section using LHC data: Introduction

 \section{Introduction}

 The top quark mass $\mt$ is a fundamental parameter of the Standard Model and has an important role in many predictions, both directly and via higher-order corrections.
 For instance, together with the values of the strong coupling constant $\alpS$ and the mass of the Higgs boson, it determines the stability of the electroweak vacuum~\cite{Bezrukov:2012sa, Degrassi:2012ry, Alekhin:2012py, Bednyakov:2015sca}.
-Yet, the formal definition of quark masses makes them renormalization scheme dependent quantities.
-The frequently used pole mass $\mtpole$, which is based on the picture that real and virtual radiation can be resolved at arbitrarily small energy scales, suffers from the renormalon ambiguity, a spurious linear infrared (IR) sensitivity of the order of the QCD scale $\Lambda_{\rm QCD}$~\cite{Bigi:1994em, Beneke:1994sw, Smith:1996xz}.\footnote{We note that linear IR sensitivities arise in cross sections whenever cuts on soft radiation are imposed, see e.g.\ Ref.~\cite{FerrarioRavasio:2018ubr}.
-These are associated to nonperturbative corrections in contrast to the pole mass, where the IR sensitivity arises purely from the choice of scheme~\cite{Hoang:2020iah}.} In contrast, short-distance mass schemes such as the modified minimal subtraction ($\MSbar$) scheme~\cite{tHooft:1973mfk, PhysRevD.18.3998} mass $\mtMSbar(\mu_m)$, or the MSR scheme~\cite{Hoang:2008yj,Hoang:2017suc} mass $\mtMSR(R)$, do not have this issue, and their renormalization scales $\mu_m$ and $R$, respectively, act as a finite resolution scale.
-This means that real and virtual radiation are treated inclusively for scales below $\mu_m$ and $R$, which provides a more suitable description for realistic physical observables.
-The absence of the ${\cal O}(\Lambda_{\rm QCD})$ renormalon problem and the additional freedom to adopt suitable scale choices can be very useful to achieve higher precision.
-Moreover, the MSR scheme can be related to quark mass definitions used in parton shower Monte Carlo programs, as worked out conceptually in Refs.~\cite{Hoang:2008xm,Hoang:2014oea,Hoang:2018zrp}, see also Refs.~\cite{Hoang:2017suc,Hoang:2017btd} for details.
-For small, but still perturbative $R$ values at around $2$~GeV the MSR mass serves as a viable and renormalon-free proxy for the pole mass concept.
+Yet, quark masses are formal parameters of the Standard Model QCD Lagrangian and depend on the adopted renormalization scheme.
+The frequently used top quark pole mass $\mtpole$ is based on the concept of an on-shell observable particle and entails that real and virtual self-energy radiation can be resolved at arbitrarily small energy scales.
+While the picture of an on-shell top quark allows for consistent cross section field theory computations, it is not physical because the top quark is a colored object and decays.
+This results in a sizeable linear infrared (IR) sensitivity of $\mtpole$ of the order of the QCD scale $\Lambda_{\rm QCD}$~\cite{Bigi:1994em, Beneke:1994sw, Smith:1996xz}\footnote{We note that linear IR sensitivities arise in cross sections whenever cuts on soft radiation are imposed, see e.g.\ Ref.~\cite{FerrarioRavasio:2018ubr}.
+These are associated to physical nonperturbative corrections in contrast to the pole mass, where the IR sensitivity arises purely from the choice of scheme~\cite{Hoang:2020iah}.} which leads to the pole mass renormalon problem at high orders in perturbation theory.
+Quark masses defined in so-called short-distance mass schemes such as the modified minimal subtraction ($\MSbar$) scheme~\cite{tHooft:1973mfk, PhysRevD.18.3998} mass $\mtMSbar(\mu_m)$, or the MSR scheme~\cite{Hoang:2008yj,Hoang:2017suc} mass $\mtMSR(R)$, do not have this issue, and their renormalization scales $\mu_m$ and $R$, respectively, act as a finite resolution scale.
+This means that real and virtual self-energy radiation are treated inclusively for the scales below $\mu_m$ and $R$.
+The absence of the ${\cal O}(\Lambda_{\rm QCD})$ renormalon problem, together with the additional freedom to adopt suitable choices for $\mu_m$ and $R$, can be very useful to achieve higher precision concerning the $\mt$ dependence in top mass sensitive observables.
+In particular, the freedom of scheme and scale choice is important for predictions at lower orders, since it leads to a systematic absorption of sizeable corrections, not originating from the pole mass renormalon, into the quark mass parameter.